sjrd/scala-js-jquery/README.md

 API allows a specific type of object to be provided as a parameter, send a pull request to add that API enhancement.

+jQuery allows two types of elements, HTML elements and SVG elements.
+This API wrapper is biased towards HTML manipulation so you will see that for map/filter/each the HTMLElement has been used as a parameter or return value versus the more generic Element.
+This design choice is based on the desire to make HTML element manipulation better supported at the expense of the less common SVG scenario.

 License
 -------